-Self-Care While Grieving
+Self-care While Grieving

-Taking care of your mind, body, and spirit are all possible even when you’re grieving a significant loss.
+Taking care of your mind, body, and spirit is all possible even when you’re grieving a significant loss.
 You don’t have to have special permission to do something good for yourself in the middle of your grieving.

-Self care is essential as you grieve your loss so that you’re better able to face life’s challenges.
+Self-care is essential as you grieve your loss so that you’re better able to face life’s challenges.

 Post-planning tip: If you are the executor for a deceased loved one, handling their unfinished business can be a large part of your stress without a way to organize your process.
 We have a post-loss checklist that will help you ensure that your loved one's family, estate, and other affairs are taken care of.